Dwayne Haskins remains Washington’s third-string QB, but Ron Rivera hasn’t given up on him

 “It was kind of shocking because I didn’t come in here today thinking I was going to be a captain,” McLaurin told reporters.
 “I didn’t even know there was going to be a vacancy.”

-A two-time captain at Ohio State, gave an impromptu speech to his teammates after their win over the Cowboys in Week 7.
+A two-time captain at Ohio State, McLaurin gave an impromptu speech to his teammates after their win over the Dallas Cowboys in Week 7.
 Video of his comments went viral online, and McLaurin was lauded as the type of leader Washington’s young roster has sorely needed.
 When he learned of his new title Wednesday, he gave another speech.

 “The thing I told the team — they wanted me to give a speech — is nothing changes for me mentality-wise, who I am as a person, how I act going forward now that I have that ‘C’ on my chest,” he said.
 “While it’s a great honor, I feel like the thing that helped me get this honor was coming to work every day, being a guy that works hard and walks the walk and doesn’t talk the talk.
 But what comes with this responsibility is a new vocal role that I’m trying to grow into.”